 In addition to increasing my income from my job, I also worked to bring in other streams of income.
 To do this, I sold things.

-Before the likes of Poshmark and Facebook Marketplace, there was just a picture on Instagram with a paypal email address.
+Before the likes of Poshmark and Facebook Marketplace, there was just a picture on Instagram with a PayPal email address.
 I leveraged my social media to sell items within my house that I was no longer using or needed.

 I sold clothes, handbags, shoes, and anything else that could go.
 Not only was it a way to make money, but it was also a great way to declutter my space.
 This came in handy when I downsized into a smaller living space and had to move.

 Today, it’s easier than ever to sell things online.
 This is a quick way that I’d recommend for making some extra cash that you can put toward paying off your debt.
+You can literally make a career out of flipping and reselling clothes.

 I stopped my retirement

-Another way that I increased my income was pausing my retirement savings.
+Another way that I increased my income was by pausing my retirement savings.
 Prior to my debt payoff journey, I was putting between 4-8% of my gross income into my 401K to take advantage of my company’s match.

-Once I began my debt free journey, I opted to no longer contribute and use that money to put toward debt.
+Once I began my debt-free journey, I opted to no longer contribute and use that money to put toward debt.
 Fortunately, my company still contributed to my retirement so that I didn’t completely miss out on retirement savings.

 There are different schools of thought on this concept.
 Some people may recommend just putting enough to get the match and not stopping it altogether.
 For me, I knew that I’d only be losing out for a maximum of 5 years, based on my goal.
-After that point, I could also put more money toward my retirement because I know longer would have debt.
+After that point, I could also put more money toward my retirement because I no longer would have debt.

 I paused my retirement for about 4 years before contributing at about 15%, where it currently is.
 Though I have no regrets, I would only recommend this if you’re going to pay off your debt quickly and begin saving aggressively once your debt is paid off.